ThomasBittner1/KangarooDocumentation/kangaroo/docs/puppet/puppetGeneral.md

     This is because some ctrls will be sized based on the joint radius values.
 And if you have a different *Display Joint Size*, those radius values will be bad.
-    If you find the joints are all too big or too small, click the ![Alt text](../images/puppetGeneral_allJButtons.jpg) (allJ) buttons to make them all bigger or smaller.
+    If you find the joints are all too big or too small, click the ![Alt text](../images/puppetGeneral_allJButtons.jpg) (allJ) buttons to change all their sizes at once.

 ## Adding Limbs